raboof/akka.github.com/README.md

 ## Building

 After cloning, cd into the `akka/akka.github.com` directory and run:

     jekyll serve --config _config_local.yml

 To see the generated site, just visit `http://localhost:4000`.

+To watch for changes:

+    jekyll serve --watch --config _config_local.yml

 ## Adding a News Item